-Action Item Status or Outcome Origin: Council Resolution, Operational Adaptation Attraction and recruitment of key In progress with additional key recruitment Operational strategic roles within the city: expected due to retirements and attrition Adaptation Chief Administrative Officer Director of Human Resources Director of Engineering Director Economic Development & Civic Properties Director of Planning Manager of HR, Labour & Employee Relations Deputy Corporate Officer Manager of Transportation Manager of Community Planning In partnership with IT, developed and implemented online technology orientation for new hires.
+Action Item Status or Outcome Origin: Council Resolution, Operational Adaptation Attraction and recruitment of key strategic roles within the city: Chief Administrative Officer Director of Human Resources Director of Engineering Director Economic Development & Civic Properties Director of Planning Manager of HR, Labour & Employee Relations Deputy Corporate Officer Manager of Transportation Manager of Community Planning In progress with additional key recruitment expected due to retirements and attrition Operational Adaptation In partnership with IT, developed and implemented online technology orientation for new hires.
 This has already assisted in reducing the call volume for technology set-up queries from new hires.
 Complete Operational Adaptation Supported the Fire Department with development and implementation of Exempt Chief Officer Development Program Complete Operational Adaptation